 >

-Due to its location and easy access to both riverine and marine navigation channels, it has become a transshipment centre for rice, hides, and pulses.
-Bakery, textile, pharmaceutical products are output of a few industrial installation.
+Due to its strategic location and easy access to marine and riverine navigation, Barishal has become a key transshipment center for rice, hides, and pulses.
+The city's industrial landscape includes flourishing sectors like pharmaceuticals, textiles, and bakery products.